Global well-posedness of an initial-boundary value problem for viscous non-resistive MHD systems: Introduction

 \subsection{Conserved quantities}

 In our global well-posedness of \eqref{lagrangianc} and \eqref{lagrangianic}, it is a very key to find out the conserved quantities.
-These conserved quantities indicate the conditions which are needed to be imposed on the initial data if we want to show the convergence of the solutions towards the steady states as time goes to infinity.
+These conserved quantities are known to be very important for the global well-posedness results, see for instance \cite{LXZ,XZ,HL,H,AZ}.
+They indicate the conditions needed to be imposed on the initial data if we want to show the convergence of the solutions towards the steady states as time goes to infinity in our functional framework.

 We first deal with the compressible MHD system \eqref{lagrangianc}.
 We denote $J={\rm det} (\nabla\eta)$, the Jacobian of the coordinate transformation.
 First, direct computation yields that

 which together with the continuity equation implies